Storage and Files¶

-Larger persistent data is intended to be stored on your private Gencove Explorer cloud storage space.
-To that end, we provide several mechanisms through the Explorer SDK to enable easily managing your data in the cloud.
-Please read on for further information on local and cloud storage.
+Larger persistent data is intended to be stored on EOS cloud storage, which is private to your organization.
+To that end, we provide several mechanisms through the Explorer SDK and CLI to enable easily managing your data in the cloud.

 Local Instance Storage¶